permguard/permguard/www/content/docs/0.0.x/getting-started/hands-on-base-example.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
 ## PharmaAuthZFlow Example

 The **PharmaAuthZFlow** example demonstrates how `Permguard` enforces authorization across the distinct trust boundaries of a pharmacy ecosystem.

-It illustrates how `users`, `workloads`, `roles`, and `resources` interact within a Zero Trust authorization model.
+It shows how `users`, `workloads`, and `roles` interact within a Zero Trust authorization model.

-The example is intentionally simplified to focus on core authorization concepts.
+The example is intentionally simplified to highlight core authorization concepts across **three main domains**:
-We highlight **three main domains**, each modeled as a separate Permguard `zone`:

-### **Platform-Administration Domain**
+- **Platform-Administration Domain**
   Manages the pharmacy franchise: branches, teams, roles, and administrative operations.

-### **Operations-Management Domain**
+- **Operations-Management Domain**
-Handles operational workflows: medication orders, fulfillment, stock levels, inventory management, and logistics.
+  Handles operational workflows: medication orders, fulfillment, stock levels, inventory and logistics.

-### **Patient-Services Domain**
+- **Patient-Services Domain**
   Covers clinical workflows: patients, prescriptions, medication requests, dispensing, appointments, and notifications.

-Each domain represents a dedicated bounded context (and trust boundary).
+Each domain represents its own bounded context (trusted boundary).
-In real environments, these could be further micro-segmented, but for this example, the model is kept simple.
+In real-world environments, these domains would likely be further segmented, but here we keep the model intentionally simple.

-Each domain has its own Permguard `zone` and `root` ledger to manage its policies.
+Therefore, each domain requires its own Permguard `zone` and a `root` ledger for managing policies.

 {{< callout context="note" icon="info-circle" >}}
-Before going ahead, make sure the [CLI is installed](/docs/0.0.x/getting-started/get-the-cli/) and the [AuthZServer is running](/docs/0.0.x/getting-started/run-the-authzserver/).
+Before proceeding, ensure the [CLI is installed](/docs/0.0.x/getting-started/get-the-cli/) and the [AuthZServer is running](/docs/0.0.x/getting-started/run-the-authzserver/).
 {{< /callout >}}

+---

 ## Creating the Zones and Ledgers

-The first step is to **segment the trust boundaries** using `Permguard zones`, and then create a dedicated `ledger` for each zone.
+The first step is to **segment the trust boundaries** using `Permguard zones`, and create a dedicated `ledger` for each one.

 <div style="text-align: center">
   <img alt="Permguard" src="/images/diagrams/pharmaazflow-segments.png"/>
 </div>

 {{< callout context="note" icon="info-circle" >}}
-The recommended Permguard convention is to name the main ledger of a zone `root`, representing the primary policy store for that zone.
+Permguard conventionally names the main ledger of a zone `root`, representing the primary policy store of that zone.
 {{< /callout >}}

-Let's create the zones and, for each of them, the `root` ledger
+Let's create the zones and their `root` ledgers:

 ```sh
 ❯ permguard zones create --name platform-admin-zone